strayrobots/3d-annotation-tool/README.md

 Initialize submodules with `git submodule update --init --recursive`.
 Initialize git large file storage using `git lfs install`.

 Create build folder `mkdir -p build && cd build`.
-Build and run with `cmake .. -DCMAKE_BUILD_TYPE=Release && make -j4 main && ./main`.
+Build with `cmake .. -DCMAKE_BUILD_TYPE=Release && make -j4`.

 ## Usage

-TODO: point cloud tool usage

-Run `./main <dataset-folder>`.
-The dataset folder is the one containing a `scene/` subdirectory.
-The `scene/` subdirectory in turn should contain an `integrated.ply` mesh file created by the reconstruction system.

-Keypoints are saved at `<dataset-folder>/keypoints.json` as a list of objects with attributes `x`, `y` and `z` which correspond to coordinates in the local coordinate system of the `integrated.ply` mesh.
+Run `./pointcloud <path-to-pointcloud>` to open a point cloud in the viewer.
+Currently only `.ply` point clouds are supported.
+Annotations are saved into a file of with the same filename but a `.json` file extension.

+Stray scenes can be opened with the `./studio` program running `./studio <path-to-scene>`.

 ## Running tests